yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-master.md

 ##### ysql_enable_auto_analyze_service

-Enable the Auto Analyze service which automatically runs ANALYZEs to update table statistics for tables which have changed more than a configurable threshold.
+Enable the Auto Analyze service, which automatically runs ANALYZE to update table statistics for tables that have changed more than a configurable threshold.

 Default: false